armetiz/ArmetizMediaBundle/README.md

 Add "base_folder: medias/"
 Use it to Gaufrette Adapter & CDN

 Clearly define the "format" feature.
+Or remove it.

+Add options to configure existing Provider types.

 ## Installation